 There is an incredible amount of noise about writing your resume.
 Hundreds of rules, contradictory advice, many different formats – and no sense of what it takes to get the interview.

 Often, it is really overwhelming.
 So we give up.
 We take something chronological, slap it together, describe what we do on our jobs (responsibilities), and then throw that resume at a bunch of job boards.
-And give up.